evenfouryou/Event-Four-You-2026/replit.md

 ### Frontend Architecture

-**Framework & Build System**
-- React 18 with TypeScript for type-safe component development
-- Vite as the build tool and development server for fast HMR (Hot Module Replacement)
-- Wouter for lightweight client-side routing instead of React Router

-**UI Component System**
-- Shadcn UI component library with Radix UI primitives for accessible, headless components
-- Tailwind CSS for utility-first styling with custom design tokens
-- Material Design 3 / Linear-inspired design system focused on information density and clarity
-- Inter font family via Google Fonts CDN for consistent typography

-**State Management & Data Fetching**
-- TanStack Query (React Query) v5 for server state management, caching, and synchronization
-- Custom query client configuration with refetch disabled and infinite stale time for controlled data updates
-- Form state managed with React Hook Form + Zod for schema validation

-**Key Design Decisions**
-- Card-based layout system optimized for management dashboards
-- Role-based UI rendering - different navigation and features based on user role
-- Responsive grid systems: 1/2/4 column layouts adapting to screen size
-- Fixed sidebar navigation (16rem width, collapsible on mobile)
-- Path aliases (@/, @shared/, @assets/) for clean imports
+The frontend is built with React 18 and TypeScript, using Vite for development and bundling.
+It utilizes Wouter for routing and Shadcn UI with Radix UI primitives, styled with Tailwind CSS, for an accessible and responsive user interface based on Material Design 3 principles.
+State management and data fetching are handled by TanStack Query v5, while form management uses React Hook Form with Zod for validation.
+The design emphasizes a card-based layout, role-based UI rendering, responsive grid systems, and fixed sidebar navigation, with path aliases for clean imports.

 ### Backend Architecture

-**Runtime & Framework**
-- Node.js with Express.js for RESTful API endpoints
-- TypeScript with ESM (ES Modules) for modern JavaScript syntax
-- Development mode uses tsx for hot reloading, production uses esbuild for bundled deployment

-**API Design Pattern**
-- RESTful architecture with resource-based endpoints (/api/companies, /api/events, etc.)
-- JSON request/response format with express.json() middleware
-- Centralized error handling and request logging
-- Session-based authentication with cookies

-**Database Layer**
-- Drizzle ORM for type-safe database operations
-- PostgreSQL via Neon serverless driver with WebSocket support
-- Schema-first approach with shared TypeScript types between client and server
-- Database schema defined in `shared/schema.ts` for full-stack type safety

-**Storage Pattern**
-- Repository pattern implementation in `server/storage.ts`
-- Abstraction layer (IStorage interface) separating business logic from data access
-- CRUD operations for all entities: Users, Companies, Locations, Events, Stations, Products, Price Lists, Stock Movements

-**Key Design Decisions**
-- Monorepo structure with shared schema between frontend and backend prevents type drift
-- Separate index files for dev (index-dev.ts) and production (index-prod.ts) environments
-- Dev mode serves Vite middleware for HMR; prod mode serves pre-built static files
-- Stock tracking uses event/station hierarchy for granular inventory management
+The backend is developed with Node.js and Express.js, using TypeScript with ESM for RESTful APIs.
+It features a centralized error handling system and session-based authentication.
+The database layer employs Drizzle ORM for type-safe PostgreSQL operations via Neon's serverless driver, following a schema-first approach defined in `shared/schema.ts` for full-stack type safety.
+A repository pattern in `server/storage.ts` provides an abstraction layer for CRUD operations across all entities.
+The system maintains a monorepo structure with separate development and production environments, serving static files in production and using Vite middleware in development.

 ### Authentication & Authorization

-**Authentication Strategy**
-- Dual authentication: Replit OAuth (openid-client + passport) for platform users and classic email/password for independent registrations
-- Session management via express-session with PostgreSQL store (connect-pg-simple)
-- BCrypt for password hashing when using email/password registration
-- Email verification flag for classic registrations

-**Authorization Model**
-- Role-based access control (RBAC) with 5 roles:
-  - `super_admin`: Full platform access, manages all companies
-  - `company_admin`: Manages single company settings, users, and permissions
-  - `organizer`: Creates events, locations, manages inventory
-  - `warehouse`: Stock loading/unloading operations
-  - `bartender`: Consumption tracking at assigned stations

-**Security Considerations**
-- HTTP-only secure cookies with 7-day TTL
-- Session data encrypted and stored in database
-- Role checks enforced in API middleware (isAuthenticated)
-- Company-scoped data access for multi-tenant isolation
+Authentication supports both Replit OAuth and classic email/password registration with BCrypt hashing and email verification.
+Session management is handled by `express-session` with a PostgreSQL store.
+Authorization is based on a Role-Based Access Control (RBAC) model with five roles: `super_admin`, `company_admin`, `organizer`, `warehouse`, and `bartender`.
+Security considerations include HTTP-only secure cookies, encrypted session data, role checks in API middleware, and company-scoped data access for multi-tenant isolation.
+Impersonation features for `super_admin` and `company_admin` roles are also implemented.

 ### Data Model & Business Logic

-**Entity Relationships**
-- Companies have many Users, Locations, Events, Products, Price Lists
-- Events belong to Locations and have many Stations
-- Stations track inventory via Stocks (quantity per product)
-- Stock Movements log all inventory changes (in/out) with timestamps and reasons
-- Price Lists contain Price List Items (product pricing per list)

-**Stock Movement Workflow**
-1. General warehouse stock loaded by warehouse staff
-2. Organizer transfers stock to event (creates event-level stock)
-3. Organizer allocates stock to stations within event
-4. Bartenders consume stock from their assigned station during event
-5. End of event: Remaining stock can be returned to general warehouse

-**Event Lifecycle States**
-- `draft`: Initial creation, not yet scheduled
-- `scheduled`: Date set, not yet started
-- `ongoing`: Event currently active, consumption tracking enabled
-- `closed`: Event completed, generates reports
+The system's data model links Companies to Users, Locations, Events, Products, and Price Lists.
+Events contain Stations, which track inventory via Stocks.
+Stock Movements log all inventory changes.
+The stock movement workflow involves loading general warehouse stock, transferring to events, allocating to stations, consumption by bartenders, and returning remaining stock.
+Events progress through `draft`, `scheduled`, `ongoing`, and `closed` lifecycle states.
+Key features include an email verification system, AI-powered analytics for insights like low stock alerts and consumption patterns, and a purchase order management system with intelligent order generation based on stock levels and consumption.
+Multi-bartender assignment to stations and user account activation/deactivation are also supported.

 ### Import/Export Features

-**CSV Import System**
-- PapaParse library for CSV parsing with validation preview
-- Bulk product import with category/unit normalization
-- Bulk price list item import with product lookup
-- Client-side validation before server submission
-- Error reporting per row with warnings for non-critical issues

-**Reporting & Analytics**
-- PDF generation via jsPDF for event reports
-- Excel export via XLSX (SheetJS) for data analysis
-- Revenue analysis: Theoretical (price list based) vs actual tracking
-- Consumption reports by station and product
-- Super Admin analytics dashboard for cross-company metrics
+The system supports CSV import for bulk product and price list item uploads with client-side validation and error reporting.
+Reporting capabilities include PDF generation for event reports (via jsPDF) and Excel export (via XLSX) for data analysis, covering revenue and consumption reports.

 ## External Dependencies

 ### Third-Party Services
-- **Neon Database**: Serverless PostgreSQL hosting with WebSocket support for edge deployments
+- **Neon Database**: Serverless PostgreSQL hosting.
-- **Google Fonts CDN**: Inter font family delivery
+- **Google Fonts CDN**: For consistent typography.
-- **SMTP Email**: Nodemailer integration for verification emails (configurable SMTP host/credentials)
+- **SMTP Email**: Nodemailer for sending verification emails.
-- **Replit OAuth**: Optional authentication provider for Replit platform integration
+- **Replit OAuth**: Optional authentication provider.
+- **OpenAI API**: For AI-powered analytics and insights (`gpt-4o-mini`).

 ### Key NPM Packages
-- **UI Components**: @radix-ui/* primitives, shadcn/ui components
+- **UI Components**: `@radix-ui/*`, `shadcn/ui`.
-- **Forms & Validation**: react-hook-form, zod, @hookform/resolvers
+- **Forms & Validation**: `react-hook-form`, `zod`, `@hookform/resolvers`.
-- **Data Fetching**: @tanstack/react-query
+- **Data Fetching**: `@tanstack/react-query`.
-- **Database**: drizzle-orm, drizzle-kit, @neondatabase/serverless
+- **Database**: `drizzle-orm`, `drizzle-kit`, `@neondatabase/serverless`.
-- **Authentication**: passport, openid-client, express-session, bcryptjs
+- **Authentication**: `passport`, `openid-client`, `express-session`, `bcryptjs`.
-- **Charts**: recharts for analytics visualizations
+- **Charts**: `recharts`.
-- **File Processing**: papaparse (CSV), jspdf (PDF), xlsx (Excel)
+- **File Processing**: `papaparse` (CSV), `jspdf` (PDF), `xlsx` (Excel).
-- **Build Tools**: vite, esbuild, typescript, tsx (dev runtime)
+- **Build Tools**: `vite`, `esbuild`, `typescript`, `tsx`.

-### Development Tools
-- TypeScript compiler with strict mode and path aliases
-- Tailwind CSS with PostCSS for processing
-- Drizzle Kit for database migrations and schema management
-- Replit-specific plugins: runtime error overlay, cartographer, dev banner (dev only)